nicola-lunghi/PySwitch/README.md

 ### TFT Display Layout Definition

 The file **display.py** must provide a root DisplayElement to be shown.
-Normally, this is a HierarchicalDisplayElement:
+Normally, this is a HierarchicalDisplayElement which can hold multiple other elements, however it can also be just one DisplayElement.
+Here we use the first option:

 ```python
 Display = HierarchicalDisplayElement(